-DC- output > Pin "REM-SB" ÷ Parameter "Rem-SB" &gt; Behaviour HIGH + normal → DC output remains on, nothing is locked.
-It can be switched on or off by pushbutton or digital command. lio on ↑ LOW + inverted 7 is on → HIGH + inverted DC output will be switched off and locked.
+DC output + Level on pin REM-SB + Parameter "Analog interface Rem-SB" → Behaviour HIGH + Normal The DC output remains on, nothing is locked.
+It can be switched on or off by pushbutton or digital command. io on • LOW + Inverted is on HIGH + Inverted The DC output will be switched off and locked.
 Later it can be switched on again by toggling the pin.
-During lock, pushbutton or digital - LOW + normal command can delete the request to switch on by pin.
+During lock, pushbutton or + LOW + Normal → digital command can delete the request to switch on by pin.